 We are a successful, creative and outward looking department.
 Our department is characterised by a strong sense of collaboration, enthusiasm for our subject and high aspirations for our teaching and our students’ learning.
-We enjoy an excellent working relationship with our students, our parents, our colleagues and our school community.
-We participate fully to the school’s humanities specialist status.
+We enjoy an excellent working relationship with our students, our parents, our colleagues and our school community. .
 The department’s main aim is to achieve the highest possible standards for all of our students.
 We hope that our students will enjoy their work in English and Media and strive to ensure that our curriculum offers a rich and diverse range of learning experiences.

 In Media, we aim to resource and develop creative, collaborative, interactive and critical Media practitioners who will be of fundamental importance in helping us all transition into this exciting and unknown future.
 Through English and Media, we aim to:-

 - Facilitating a safe and responsible learning culture which allows students to engage fully with challenging texts in a real world context.

 - Specialist teaching and ‘cutting edge’ subject knowledge with clear theory/practice links.

 - Exciting, collaborative schemes of learning which are well resourced and current.